canonical/k8s-snap/docs/src/howto/install/charm.md

 In many cases, it is desirable to have additional 'worker only' units in the cluster.
 Rather than adding more control-plane units, we'll deploy the `k8s-worker` charm.
-After deployment, integrate theese new nodes with control-plane units so they join the cluster.
+After deployment, integrate these new nodes with control-plane units so they join the cluster.

 ```bash